code-423n4/2022-01-yield/README.md

 # Final notes

-## Intentional deviations from commonly sited "best practices"
+## Intentional deviations from commonly cited "best practices"
 - We intentionally do not check the validity of contract addresses using `isContract` or some other means.
 - We intentionally did not make use of custom errors in spite of the potential gas savings.
 - The length of each revert string is intentional and we do not wish to save gas by shortening them.